Aspartylglucosaminuria: Treatment

 No treatment is available to cure or slow down the progression of aspartylglucosaminuria.
 Bone marrow transplants have been conducted in hope that the bone marrow will produce the missing enzyme.
 The results of the tests thus far have shown to be inconclusive.

 Preventions/interventions to signs and symptoms

-Since ear infections and respiratory infections are common for children diagnosed with aspartylglucosaminuria, it is best to have regular checkups for both the ears and the respiratory tract.

-Extreme sensitivity to the sun’s rays may develop; the best way to protect an individual diagnosed with aspartylglucosaminuria is to have them wear sunglasses, hats or caps to protect their eyes.Epilepsy and insomnia can both be treated with medication.

 It will be beneficial to children who are diagnosed with AGU to receive an education from a school with special teaching.

 Habilitation

 The process of habilitation for individuals diagnosed with AGU needs to be established in their early stages of life.
 The team for habilitation should include professionals who are experienced in disabilities and the effects that having a disability can have on everyday life.
 Habilitation will include assessments, assistance with the choice of aids, and information concerning disabilities and counseling.

 Prognosis

 Individuals with AGU typically have normal development in infancy.
 Around the age of 2–4 years, they begin showing signs of developmental delay, but development is still progressing.
 Initial symptoms may present as clumsiness and/or speech delay.
 Individuals with AGU also show increased upper respiratory infections.
 Development continues until about puberty; however, an individual at 13–16 years of age typically shows mental and motor development similar to a 5-6 year old.
 Around puberty, a gradual decline in mental abilities and motor skills occurs.
 This progressive decline continues until about age 25–28, when rapid impairment of abilities occurs, resulting in severe intellectual disability.